Used normally to give a new name for existing type or construct a new type.

 doSomeThing();

-when use it in browser we will need only reference app.js
+when use it in browser we will need only reference app.js:

 <script type="module" src="app.js"></script>

-to define methods you want to export between modules and get support of typescript [this only make definition for exported methods]
+you can define global.d.ts to define methods you want to export between modules and get support of typescript [this only make definition for exported methods]

 declare global {